amits97/amitsn-blog/api/README.md

 # Serverless Node.js Starter

-A Serverless starter that adds ES7 syntax, serverless-offline, environment variables, and unit test support.
+A Serverless starter that adds ES7 syntax, environment variables, and unit test support.
 Part of the [Serverless Stack](http://serverless-stack.com) guide.

-[Serverless Node.js Starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter) uses the [serverless-webpack](https://github.com/serverless-heaven/serverless-webpack) plugin, [Babel](https://babeljs.io), [serverless-offline](https://github.com/dherault/serverless-offline), and [Jest](https://facebook.github.io/jest/).
+[Serverless Node.js Starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter) uses the [serverless-webpack](https://github.com/serverless-heaven/serverless-webpack) plugin, [Babel](https://babeljs.io) and [Jest](https://facebook.github.io/jest/).
 It supports:

 - **ES7 syntax in your handler functions**
   - Use `import` and `export`
 - **Package your functions using Webpack**
-- **Run API Gateway locally**
-  - Use `serverless offline start`
 - **Support for unit tests**
   - Run `npm test` to run your tests
 - **Sourcemaps for proper error messages**